xIntegro/InvoicePlane/CONTRIBUTING.md

 ---

-*Please notice: The name 'Xintegrocore' and the Xintegrocore logo are both copyright by Kovah.de and xintegro.de and their usage is restricted!
+*Please notice: The name 'xintegro' and the xintegro logo are both copyright by Kovah.de and xintegro.de and their usage is restricted!
 For more information visit xintegro.de/license-copyright*